SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

      <img src="img/Send_Asset_Link_to_Customer_in_App_Step_3.png" alt="Send Asset Link to Customer Step 3" width="280" height="550">
    </p><br>

-4. Select and click the customer that you want to send the asset link to them.
+4. Select the customer that you want to send the asset link to.

    <p align="center">
      <img src="img/Send_Asset_Link_to_Customer_in_App_Step_4.png" alt="Send Asset Link to Customer Step 4" width="280" height="550">